-Societe Generale has a large and diversified deposits base which serves as a large part of mid and long-term financing resources closer monitoring of long term liquidity.
+Societe Generale has a large and diversified deposits base which serves as a large part of mid and long-term financing resources.

 Since the beginning of the financial crisis, Societe Generale Group has taken actions to strengthen the liquidity monitoring framework.